MaakelH/dockerDev/README.md

-Just trying to create a docker-composedocker file to use in portainer.
+Just trying to create a docker-compose file to use in portainer.